-Fate is a lot more philosophically boring than it first appears to be.
+So fate is a lot more philosophically boring than it first appears to be.
 But more importantly for our purposes: From a storytelling perspective, there’s no real difference between predestination and straight-up coincidence.
 When a writer writes an event into a story, they’re predestining it to occur in that story.
 What the writer has Fated to happen in Chapter 4 is already inevitable while the audience reads or watches or plays Chapter 1.
 So having the text say this happened because it was Fated is ultimately just an excuse for not thinking up a more interesting reason for that thing to have happened, a Get Out Of Trackable Causality Free Card.

 Unsurprisingly, then, the narrative function of the Whispers is all over the place.
 Whispers might be the will of the planet, we briefly hear?
 That’s a much meatier idea than mere personified predestination, but I’m not sure it tracks with what we actually see the little fuckers do.
 At times they aid Sephiroth’s (many, many) escapes, or prevent our heroes from doing something or other.
 At other times they save our heroes’ bacon.
 At one point they unkill one of our heroes who was killed moments before, in a Rise of Skywalkeresque commitment to having recent plot points unhappen, because you, audience member, like being shocked by things but are an idiot if you think any of it matters.